UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 <img src="../Media_Repository/Cloudflare_Public_Hostname_nextcloud.png" alt="Cloudflare Public Hostname Nextcloud" title="Cloudflare Public Hostname Nextcloud" width="40%"/> <img src="../Media_Repository/Cloudflare_Tunnel_Select.png" alt="Cloudflare Tunnel Select" title="Cloudflare Tunnel Select" width="50%"/>

+Note: Technically you can use any open port number for Nextcloud, not just ":7580".
+However, ":7580" is selected to match the port we will designate for Nextcloud in a later step.
+Do not change this number unless you know what you're doing.

 ### __Databag__

 Once your system is set up, this URL will take you to a secondary secure communication hub.